ANTsX/ANTsPy/CONTRIBUTING.md

-# ANTsPy Contributors Guide
+# Guide to contributing to ANTsPy

+ANTsPy is a Python library that primarily wraps the ANTs C++ library, but also contains a lot of custom C++ and Python code.
+There are a decent amount of moving parts to get to familiar with before being able to contribute, but we've done our best to make the process easy.

-This guide tells you everything you need to know to set up the development workflow that will allow you to contribute code to antspy.
+This guide tells you everything you need to know about ANTsPy to add or change any code in the project.
+The guide is composed of the following sections.

-## Installing ANTsPy Development Environment
+- Project structure
+- Setting up a dev environment
+- Wrapping ANTs functions
+- Adding C++ / ITK code
+- Adding Python code
+- Running tests

+The first two sections and the last section should be read by everyone, but the other sections can be skipped depending on your goal.

+## Project structure

+The ANTsPy project consists of multiple folders which are listed and explained here.

+- **.github/** : contains all GitHub actions
+- **ants/** : contains the Python code for the library
+- **data/** : contains any data (images) included with the installed library
+- **docs/** : contains the structure for building the library documentation
+- **scripts/** : contains scripts to build / clone ITK and ANTs during installation
+- **src/** : contains the C++ code for the library
+- **tests/** : contains all tests
+- **tutorials/** contains all .md and .ipynb tutorials

+If you are adding code to the library, the three folders you'll care about most are `ants/` (to add Python code), `src/` (to add C++ code), and `tests/` (to add tests).

+### Nanobind

+The C++ code is wrapped using [nanobind](https://nanobind.readthedocs.io/en/latest/).
+It is basically an updated version of pybind11 that makes it easy to call C++ functions from Python.
+Having a basic understanding of nanobind can help in some scenarios, but it's not strictly necessary.

+The `CMakeLists.txt` file and the `src/main.cpp` file contains most of the information for determining how nanobind wraps and builds the C++ files in the project.

+### Scikit-build

+The library is built using [scikit-build](https://scikit-build.readthedocs.io/en/latest/), which is a modern alternative to `setup.py` files for projects that include C++ code.

+The `pyproject.toml` file is the central location for steering the build process.
+If you need to change the way the library is built, that's the best place to start.

+## Setting up a dev environment

-To start developing, you need to install a development copy of ANTsPy.
-This follows the same steps as developing any python package.
+To start developing, you need to build a development copy of ANTsPy.
+This process is the same as developing for any python package.

 ```bash
 git clone https://github.com/ANTsX/ANTsPy.git